 The abuse of prescription medications is widespread.
 However, not all prescription medications lend themselves to abuse so easily.

 This is because it is not an amphetamine in the same way drugs like Adderall are.
-Instead, as an SNRI, it functions as antidepressants.
+Instead, as an SNRI, it functions as an antidepressant.

 Is Strattera Addictive?

 At this time, Strattera addiction is not considered to be possible.
-This is because studies have shown it is difficult to abuse and not result in physical addiction.
+That is because studies have shown it is difficult to abuse and not result in physical addiction.
 However, this does not mean that people will never feel compelled to use the drug.
-People can develop a mental dependence on the drug if they feel it brings them comfort.
+People can develop a mental dependence on the drug if they think it brings them comfort.
 While the benefits of atomoxetine are critical to its use, they can also make patients fear life without it.
 As such, some might feel addicted even if they are not.

 How Long Does Strattera Stay In One’s System?

-Atomoxetine HCL half-life is roughly five hours.
+Atomoxetine HCL half-life is roughly 5 hours.
 However, patients with a faster metabolism will see it eliminated sooner, and those with slower metabolisms will take longer to remove the drug from their system.
 As such, the Strattera half-life can vary between patients by several hours.